jamesread/EMEA-SA2-Training/configDocker.md

 For this lab, we add a private registry to pull and search images.

+*The docker registry is not actually used in the rest of the labs, so if you are running late you can skip this lab.*

 **Objective:** Integrating a private registry is an important use case for customers.

 **Estimated time:** 10 minutes